Skip to main content

 };

-Example response showing execution details and final order status:
+Example response showing execution details and final order status.
+The response groups orders by market name:

 {